Leaders pledge arms and EU path for Ukraine in Kyiv visit

 “Today, this war must be won, France clearly supports Ukraine so it prevails,” Macron said.
 “Germany, like France, will never be in situations where they negotiate on Ukraine’s behalf with Russia.
 Moreover, we have never done that.”

 Italian Premier Mario Draghi expressed concern about millions of tons of grain backed up in Black Sea ports by the war, saying it could bring “worldwide catastrophe.”
-Italy has been the first destination for African migrants and could find itself overwhelmed amid largescale hunger in the Southern Hemisphere.
+Italy has been a first destination for African migrants and could find itself overwhelmed as a result of largescale hunger in the Southern Hemisphere.

 “We want the atrocities to stop and we want peace,” Draghi said.
 “But Ukraine must defend itself, and it will be Ukraine that chooses the peace it wants.”